 These 5 tips for balancing your creative life and your published author life might just help save your sanity.
 Every day when I wake up, I wonder whether I should be the writer or the author — should I spend my time on my new work-in-progress or promote my novel, The Renaissance Club.
 Creating and promoting are two different mindsets, thiough both involve creativity.
-More
+Read More “Writers — 5 Tips to Balance Your Creative Life”

 I’m delighted to have a new interview up at Authors18 — a group of this year’s debut authors, of which I’m a proud member.
 Among the questions asked: “If you could spend a day with anyone in history, who would it be?”
 See my answer in today’s interview (hint: I’d travel to Renaissance Italy).
 Here’s a link to the interview.